-Subversion (SVN) is an open-source version control system that efficiently manages data changes over time through a branching management system.
-This topic describes how to deploy and use SVN on ECS.
+Subversion (SVN) is an open-source version control system that efficiently manages data changes over time in a branching management system.
+This topic describes how to deploy and use SVN on Elastic Compute Service (ECS).

 Preparations

 Create an ECS instance for deploying SVN.
-For more information, see Custom Purchase Instance.
+For more information, see Create an instance on the Custom Launch tab.

 The instance must meet the following requirements:

-• The instance is assigned a static public IP address or associated with an Elastic IP Address (EIP).
-If you are not sure how to enable public access, see Enable Public Access.
+The instance is assigned a static public IP address (also called system-assigned or auto-assigned public IP address) or associated with an Elastic IP Address (EIP).
+For information about how to enable public bandwidth, see Enable public bandwidth.

-• Instance type: The instance type required for deploying the SVN service depends on the project specifications and team size.
-It is recommended to use an instance type with 4 vCPUs and 4 GiB or more.
+Instance type: The instance type required for deploying the SVN service varies based on the project specifications and team scale.
+We recommend that you use an instance type with 4 vCPUs and 4 GiB or more of memory.

-• An inbound rule is added to a security group of the instance to allow traffic on ports 22, 80, and 443.
-For more information, see Add Security Group Rules.
+An inbound rule is added to a security group of the instance to allow traffic on ports 22, 80, and 443.
+For more information, see Add a security group rule.

 Deploy SVN